VisualComposer/builder/readme.txt

 **VISUAL COMPOSER INSIGHTS**

-Build better websites by using an in-built qualitative analysis of your site content with Visual Composer Insights.
+Build better websites by using an in-built qualitative analysis of your page content with Visual Composer Insights - an in-built SEO tool.

-[Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free extension that analyzes your site content according to multiple scenarios to improve the quality, performance, and SEO of your site.
+[Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free extension that analyzes your page content according to multiple scenarios to improve the quality, performance, and SEO of your site.
 Finally, you don't have to be a developer, designer, or marketer to create a website that boosts your business.

 **POPUP BUILDER FOR WORDPRESS**